Skip to main content

 Aims

-The aim of this module is to introduce students to the fundamental engineering principles of all major sources of renewable energy, including a detailed understanding of its conversion into electricity and subsequent distribution.
-Students will gain an overview of the engineering challenges of renewable energy production and a wider understanding of renewable energy in a societal context.
-The existing and future requirements of the distribution and transmission networks in relation to increased renewable and distributed generation will be covered, including development of the future.
+The aim of this module is to introduce students to the fundamental engineering principles of all major sources of renewable energy, providing a detailed explanation of their conversion into electricity and subsequent distribution.
+Students will gain an overview of the engineering challenges of renewable energy production and a broader description of renewable energy in a societal context.
+The module will cover the existing and future requirements of distribution and transmission networks in relation to increased renewable and distributed generation, including the development of the future.
 The leading technologies in the field will be examined in detail.

 Outline Of Syllabus